JordanMartinez/purescript-jordans-reference/ReadMe.md

 ### Contributing

 Feel free to open a new issue for:
-- clarification on something you don't understand.
+- Clarification on something you don't understand.
 If I don't know it yet and I'm interested, it'll force me to learn it
-- a link to something you'd like me to research more.
+- A link to something you'd like me to research more.
 If I'm interested or see the value, I'll look into it and try to document it or explain the idea in a clear way
-- corrections for any mistakes I've made
+- Corrections for any mistakes I've made
-- improvements to anything I've written thus far
+- Improvements to anything I've written thus far

 ### Learning Purescript Using This Project